Motivation-and-Behaviour/bigger_picker/docs/manual/extraction_process.md

     We are working on improving it, and feedback is valuable.
     If you find a way something can be done better, don't keep it to yourself!

+## Overview of Steps

+The processing of validating extracted data is a multi-step process.
+As a quick overview, the steps are:

+1. Pick a dataset to validate.
+2. Check the details of the article attached to the dataset.
+   In particular, you need to check:
+      1. The population details
+      2. The screen time measure details
+      3. The outcomes details (including adding a 'validated' outcome to each outcome)
+3. Check the overall dataset details, including confirming that the dataset is not a duplicate.
+4. Mark the dataset as 'validated' in Asana.

 ## Checking the Extracted Data

 ### Choosing a Dataset to Validate